Pejeloco/ShieldEstate/README.md

 # ShieldEstate: Ensuring Your Rent

-ShieldEstate; an app-based project where anyone seeking to rent their apartments through platforms such as Airbnb can ensure they rent at a competitive price.
-The app also generates an interactive mapp for you where you can vizualize the distribution of predicted prices all over Madrid!!
+ShieldEstate; an app where anyone seeking to rent can ensure a competitive price in Madrid!!!
+Including an nteractive map for you where you can vizualize the distribution of predicted prices for Airbnb all over Madrid!

 ##Desccription: